Beyond the Journal Awards

 What we’re doing

-We are launching the Beyond the Journal award program to support people who are already experimenting with pushing the boundaries of preprints.
+We are launching the Beyond the Journal award program to support people who are already experimenting with pushing the boundaries.
 We are looking for:

 Scientists, engineers, and practitioners sharing research as it happens instead of waiting months or years for publication